agunny/Eid-festival---Project/readme.md

 Recently starting our own Instagram page and advertising with our charity partner Families Relief, there are certain elements are lacking but are currently looking into.<br>
 Since we have no official website, I decided that my project should be to create a website that reflects our efforts to advertise to the local community and give a place for potential store holders to register their interests.
 With the team, I went through ideas of my own and did some research as to what other people have done in the past.

-## Goals
+## <a id="goals"></a>Goals

 ### Attract new business

 One of our ways of supporting the Eid Festival is to get local business to sponsor the events, with seeing the amount of footfall from previous events and the new spreading by word of mouth, having a centralised location where all the information and evidence is available means that everyone has a chance.

 ### Bring the community together

 After Covid, normality was out the window.
 Eid fell just after the covid restrictions were lifted so we decided to do something to bring everyone together.
 Especially for the younger generation, in which the majority of their lives were revolving around masks and staying at home.

 ### A day of fun for everyone

 We market this as the Eid Festival, however it's more of a family fun day for everyone, regardless of race, religion and age.
 One of the most infectious sights and sounds are young children laughing and having fun.
 It has a positive effect on everyone.
 It makes these events worth it to see everyone getting involved!

 Poster from previous event:<br>
 ![Poster](https://github.com/agunny/Eid-festival---Project/assets/133648178/cc39440b-7537-4fa7-836c-44a0807709b6)

 ## **Colours and Typography**

 Due to the previous designs of the posts and banners that we've used, it was already decided to use #76B9F0 has our main colour for background and overlays for images.
 Only white was text that would appear clearly on the foreground.
 The complementary colour tone being #FOAD76, making things that have been hovered over to change to that colour to keep it standing out and for the change to be noticeable:
 ![image](https://github.com/agunny/Eid-festival---Project/assets/133648178/050061da-d35a-4a2e-89aa-1d624fc6a4be)